Darwaza: Plot

-Thakur Pratap Singh has lost his beloved ones due to a curse put on him and his family by a widow, whose son Dharma was unintentionally killed by Pratap Singh long back.
-Now Pratap Singh is on death bed tended by his extremely loyal servant Shankar.
+Thakur Pratap Singh has lost his loved ones due to a curse put on him and his family by a widow, whose son Dharma was unintentionally killed by Pratap Singh long ago.
+Now Pratap Singh is on his death bed, tended by his extremely loyal servant Shankar.
 Pratap Singh calls his friend Professor to his Haveli and asks him to take his son Suraj to one of his friends in Mumbai.
 Moments later we see that Thakur dies and the Professor and his charioteer Shambhu Kaka are attacked by a gruesome, ghastly, vengeful deformed ghoul.
 With much valor Shambhu Kaka saves Suraj and scrams, but Professor, not so lucky, dies a macabre death.

-Time goes by and now Suraj has grown up andy is in love with his uncle's daughter Rachna.
+Time goes by and now Suraj has grown up and is in love with his uncle's daughter Rachna.
 After few romantic sequences they get married.
 However, not everything goes on suavely as Suraj is tormented by the haunting memories of past.
 He decides to take matter in his hands and heads to the Haveli with Rachna.
 On the way they encounter an old woman, who scorns Suraj's decision of going to the Haveli.
 She tells him that her son Ganga, once a popular village lad, lost his life in the caves behind the Haveli.
 Suraj dismisses her story and takes his way to the Haveli.
 Ahead they meet some hoodlums who try to take advantage of Rachna's solitariness, while Suraj is out to bring water for the fuming car radiator.
 Suraj arrives just in time and saves Rachna.
 They are then aided by a local village girl Shaila, who is the jovial daughter of the village headman or Sardar.
 That night, during their halt, Rachna is attacked by the monster, who topples their car and disappears in dark.
 Suraj goes looking for it when he lands up at the Haveli and finds Shankar cleaning bloodstains dotted on the floor.
 Rachna somehow manages to save her life and soon joins Suraj at the Haveli.